heiGOS – Heidelberg Research Group for Organization Studies

 Current research projects

-Misconduct in organizations: How to improve speak-up cultures? (since 2022)
+Misconduct in organisations: How to improve speak-up cultures?
+(2022-2025)

 Head